heather-math/eaton-fire-buildings-query/README.md

 Below is a plot of area within the perimeter given by `eaton_buildings_perimeter.geojson`.
 ![Alt_text](building_perimeter.png)

 Below is a Venn diagram for visualizing the different regions.
 Region A represents buffered footprints of damaged buildings.
 Region B represents the fire perimeter.
 Note that within B, but not in A, there are some undamaged buildings.
 Region C represents buffered footprints of undamaged buildings located within the fire perimeter.
 Note that the building footprints in C will all be contained in B; however, the buffered footprints might go out of B.  The union of A and B is the adjusted fire zone.
-The area within the perimeter given by `eaton_buildings_perimeter.geojson` is given by A union (B intersect C)
+The area within the perimeter given by `eaton_buildings_perimeter.geojson` is given by A union (C intersects B)
 ![Alt_text](regions_venn_diagram.png)